+Although the work in [RT20] uses design-time and runtime methods, it adopts a completely different approach in comparison to this thesis.
 The approach presented in [RT20] aims to build probabilistic runtime risk monitors for situation-aware autonomous vehicles.
 At design-time, the authors propose to use risk causality models derived through a risk and causality analysis and modeled as Bayesian networks in order to build a safety argument that shows that the risk in the vehicle's ODD specification is not underestimated (cf. [RT20]).
-Runtime monitors use the Bayesian risk model and estimated perception uncertainties to check the intended behavior of the vehicle for residual risk (cf. [RT20]).
+The runtime monitors use the Bayesian risk model and estimated perception uncertainties to check the intended behavior of the vehicle for residual risk (cf. [RT20]).
 In contrast, this thesis carries out design-time verification during system design in order to give a mathematical proof of the system correctness with respect to its safety property under explicitly defined environment assumptions.
-Furthermore, these assumptions are validated at runtime in order to guard the system against unforeseen situations.
+Furthermore, the validity of these assumptions is checked at runtime with the help of runtime monitors built from the explicit formal environment assumptions specification and tested during the system test phase.

-In [RSS+20], modular assurance cases are used at design-time to build dependability arguments for the system under analysis.
-These assurance cases contain the dependability guarantees given by the system under analysis to other systems, supporting evidence for the dependability guarantees in the form of various models, and demands from the other systems connected with the system under analysis, that are necessary to support the claims (cf. [RSS+20]).
-Conditional safety certificates are used at runtime for the system validation and define failures modes together their variable bounds, context-specific constraints for the variable bounds, and a confidence level for the assurance of the variable bounds (cf. [RSS+20]).
-In contrast to this thesis, the work in [RSS+20] uses assurance cases and conditional safety certificates to give a method for the construction of safety cases for automated cyber-physical systems.
-It does not present a practical concept for the derivation and explicit definition of environment assumptions, their usage in design-time verification validation during system operation time, as it is done in this thesis.
+In [RSS+20], assurance cases and conditional safety certificates are employed for the construction of safety cases for automated cyber-physical systems.
+The modular assurance cases are used at design-time to build dependability arguments for the system under analysis.
+These assurance cases contain the dependability guarantees given by the system under analysis, supporting evidence for the dependability guarantees in the form of various models, and demands from the other systems connected with the system under analysis (cf. [RSS+20]).
+Conditional safety certificates are used at runtime for the system validation and define failures modes together their variable bounds, contextspecific constraints for the variable bounds, and a confidence level for the assurance of the variable bounds (cf. [RSS+20]).
+The work in [RSS+20] uses assumptions, also denoted as demands, to construct safety assurance cases starting from a general safety goal formulated for the system under analysis.
+Although it aims to check and exploit assumptions and their safety implications during system runtime, the work in [RSS+20] does not explicitly define environment assumptions, nor does it verify them formally during design-time or validate separately from the system's safety requirements during system operation time, as it is done in this thesis.